tsackton/taelgar/Things/Artifacts of Power/Cloak of Rainbows.md

 Now, it is worn by the chiefs of [[Xurkhaz]], currently Chief [[Lubash]].

 The power of the cloak has allowed, with hard work over the years, the [[People of the Rainbow]] to construct a magical barrier around [[Xurkhaz]], a barrier that prevents [[Thark]] from acting, seeing, or in any way influencing events in [[Xurkhaz]].
-Not only does this keep the orcs of [[Xurkhaz]] safe from Thark's spying, it means that chained orcs, as they call the orcs still ensnared by Thark's magic
+Not only does this keep the orcs of [[Xurkhaz]] safe from Thark's spying, it means that chained orcs, as they call the orcs still ensnared by Thark's magic, will not willingly enter [[Xurkhaz]].

+The cloak also has the power to silence divine magic in a wide radius, should the wearer wish it.

 %%SECRET[1]%%